kneitzel/JavaMavenApp/README.md

 Example Maven Project for a Java Application.

-Maven modules are configured so that even Images are build (including JPackage app-image).
+This project includes:
+- Lombok to reduce biolerplate code
+- Adding module-info for dependencies that are missing these.
+- Unit Tests are run at build

-Project includes PMD and spotbugs!
+- static code analysis with PMD and spotbugs
+- Creation of image (JLink) and app-image (JPackage)
+- Creation of native binary (GraalVM)